Florida Senate Bill 266: Other opposition

-Legislators in the Florida legislature have raised alarm to line 341 of the bill in particular, the provision restricting public universities' use of funds to support DEI efforts.
+Legislators in the Florida legislature have raised alarm to line 315 of the bill in particular, the provision restricting public universities' use of funds to support DEI efforts.
 Democratic state representative Yvonne Hinson raises concern that the legislation would potentially impact the ability of black sororities to continue to function, despite the attempt of Andrade to calm her fears.
+Florida state senator Shevrin Jones, in an op-ed written for MSNBC, also raised the possibility that House Bill 999 could be used in the future by DeSantis and his supporters to censor and cut funding to the Divine Nine historically-Black college fraternities and sororities.
+Jones, an alumnus of Alpha Phi Alpha, stated that while some language from the bill was removed which could harm the Divine Nine and other Black Greek life organizations, he remains doubtful that he in good faith can still support the legislation due to its attacks on DEI, a set of values he sees as essential to education.

-The American Council of Learned Societies raised its own protest against the bill and started an online petition signed by numerous organizations and students.
+The American Council of Learned Societies (ACLS) raised its own protest against the bill and started an online petition signed by numerous organizations and students.
 The ACLS not only argues that the censorship presented under HB 999's passage would prevent learning, but that Florida universities would lose accreditation for federal funds and prevent numerous low-income students from attending college.
-Students from across the United States and the world have signed the petition, as have many organizations, including the American Historical Association, the College Art Association, and the Middle East Studies Association of North America.
+Students from across the United States and the world have signed the petition, as have many organizations, including the American Historical Association, the College Art Association, the Association for Jewish Studies, and the Middle East Studies Association of North America.
 The American Historical Association further submitted its own protest letter signed by many of the same organizations.

+NCF Freedom – an organization which arose out of DeSantis’s conservative takeover of the New College of Florida – filed a lawsuit against the state of Florida on August 10.
+The complaint alleged that SB266 violated students’ and professors’ free speech in limiting what subjects could or could not be learned and taught.
+Plaintiffs included NCF Freedom, as well as New College students and professors.
+An injunction was filed weeks later in the hopes that enforcement of SB266 would be halted until a ruling on the complaint was made.
+However, on November 2, the judge presiding over the injunction denied the motion.

 Historians further expressed their opposition by criticizing the bill for effectively threatening academic freedom.
 Through its ban of critical race theory, the American Historian Association slammed the bill, as it is argued that teaching accurate American History is impossible without covering concepts related to slavery in the United States and America's history with racism.